Volkswagen Tiguan Reliability Guide: What NY Drivers Should Know Before Buying Used

 VIN Check, Service Records, and Recalls

-Run a VIN report for accidents and open recalls.
-Demand full service history — if key services (timing chain, DSG fluid/service) are missing, factor repair costs into price or walk away.
+Run a comprehensive VIN report to check for hidden accident history and open safety recalls.
+Demand the full service history from the seller if documentation for key services like timing chain inspections or DSG fluid flushes is missing, you should factor those immediate repair costs into your offer or simply walk away from the deal.

 Best Years/Trims to Target for NY Buyers